evelynrp/chavaleahdotcom/content/contact.md

 title: "Contact"
 ---

 Contact methods are sorted into tiers based on how likely I am to check for messages on that platform.
-Preference is given according to three criteria:
+Preference is given to platforms which:

-1. Whether the platform is open source.
+1. are open source
-2. Whether the platform supports zero-access end-to-end encryption.
+2. support zero-access end-to-end encryption
-3. Whether the platform is decentralized.
+3. are decentralized
+4. support mobile push notifications via websocket or UnifiedPush

 ## Tier 1: Most preferred, quickest response